 Things to do in Santa Marta Colombia, Caribbean Coast

-Santa Marta is an ideal base for day trips to explore the immense natural beauty of the lush Sierra Nevada de Santa Marta mountain range.
-You can easily spend a week or more in and around Santa Marta without getting bored.
-No matter, if you want to learn diving, go hiking in the jungle, discover new culinary delights, relax in an outside spa, or practice yoga while enjoying incredible views, there’s something new and exciting to do every single day.
+Between city explorations and ecotourism day trips, you can easily spend a week or more in and around Santa Marta without getting bored.
+No matter, if you want to learn diving, go hiking in the jungle, discover new culinary delights, relax in an outdoor spa, or practice yoga while enjoying incredible views, there’s something new and exciting to do every single day.

 Sunset view over the port of Santa Marta, Colombia, Caribbean sea